guissmejia/GivingTheme/README.md

 4. With the Portfolio plugin, you can create custom posts to manage your content in a better way, enjoy it!

+5. Download the .xml file to import the content using the Tools> Import option, run the Wordpress Importer, load the .xml file you downloaded and you will be able to view the content.

+Note: If you have problems importing the media, you can download the .xml file corresponding to the assets and import it again.

+6. Using the option Settings> Reading, set the page "Adam" as the home page.

+Ready!

 ### Stack